The Awesome DIY Guide to Turn iPod into Spotify Player in 2026

 Essential Components

-AudioPCM5102 DAC Board or High-Quality USB Audio Adapter for better sound than Pi’s onboard audio.
+AudioPCM5102 DAC or USB DAC – Much cleaner sound than Pi’s PWM audio.

 Successfully bringing these components together in the small shell is the first major step to turn iPod into Spotify player.